-Lotus Bakeries' carbon footprint analysis confirmed that the main contributors already have partnerships through RSPO Palm Oil and the Rainforest to our CO2e emissions are in Scope 3 and more specifically raw materials Alliance certificate for our Biscoff chocolate.
-We plan to build on these and crops, with transport and packaging contributing to a lesser extent. partnerships and increase our efforts further.
+Lotus Bakeries' carbon footprint analysis confirmed that the main contributors to our ${\rm CO_2}{\rm e}$ emissions are in Scope 3 and more specifically raw materials and crops, with transport and packaging contributing to a lesser extent.
 This reinforces our belief that sustainable sourcing is critical.
-Not only does it support communities and improve the social welfare of workers in the Lotus Bakeries is therefore committed to minimising deforestation and value chain, but it also plays a vital role in addressing global warming.
-To improving livelihoods through the sustainable sourcing of its raw materials maintain this commitment, we will continue to engage with our suppliers. and crops sustainably.
-Palm oil and cocoa are particularly significant for decarbonization, and we
+Not only does it support communities and improve the social welfare of workers in the value chain, but it also plays a vital role in addressing global warming.
+To maintain this commitment, we will continue to engage with our suppliers.
+Palm oil and cocoa are particularly significant for decarbonization, and we already have partnerships through RSPO Palm Oil and the Rainforest Alliance certificate for our Biscoff chocolate.
+We plan to build on these partnerships and increase our efforts further.